On Maximal Subgroups of Thompson's Group $F$: Preliminaries on

 \begin{Lemma}[{\cite[Lemma 7.1]{G}}] Let $H$ be a subgroup of $F$.
 Then $\Cl(H)$ contains the derived subgroup of $F$ if and only if the core $\mathcal C(H)$ has a unique middle vertex and that middle vertex is an inner vertex (i.e., it has two outgoing edges, necessarily to itself). \end{Lemma}

-It is not difficult to check that if the core of $H$ is as described in Lemma \ref{core of derived subgroup} then it accepts every tree-diagram in $[F,F]$ and thus the closure of $H$ contains $[F,F]$.The opposite direction in the lemma follows from Lemma \ref{identified vertices in the core} and the fact that for every pair of finite binary words $u,v$ which contain both digits $0$ and $1$ there is an element in $[F,F]$ with the pair of branches $u\to v$.
+It is not difficult to check that if the core of $H$ is as described in Lemma \ref{core of derived subgroup} then it accepts every tree-diagram in $[F,F]$ and thus the closure of $H$ contains $[F,F]$.
+The opposite direction in the lemma follows from Lemma \ref{identified vertices in the core} and the fact that for every pair of finite binary words $u,v$ which contain both digits $0$ and $1$ there is an element in $[F,F]$ with the pair of branches $u\to v$.

-In \cite{G}, we proved that if the closure of a subgroup $H$ of $F$ contains the derived subgroup of $F$, then the subgroup $H$ must be ``big'' in the sense that for any pair of branches of an element of $[F,F]$, if the pair of branches is ``extended'' a little, then there must be an element in $H$ with that pair of branches.
+In \cite{G}, we proved that if the closure of a subgroup $H$ of $F$ contains the derived subgroup of $F$, then the subgroup $H$ must be ``big'' in the sense that for any pair of branches of an element of $[F,F]$, if the branches in the pair are ``extended'' a little, then there must be an element in $H$ with that pair of branches.
 More accurately, the following was proved in \cite{G}.

 \begin{Lemma}[{\cite[Corollary 7.8]{G}}] Let $H$ be a subgroup of $F$ such that $\Cl(H)$ contains the derived subgroup of $F$.
 Let $v_1$ and $v_2$ be a pair of finite binary words which contain both digits $0$ and $1$.
 Then there exists $k\in\mathbb{N}$ such that for any pair of finite binary words $w_1,w_2$ of length $\ge k$ there is an element $h\in H$ with the pair of branches $v_1w_1\rightarrow v_2w_2$. \end{Lemma}